lilab-bcb/cumulus/docs/spaceranger.rst

 		  - Slide layout file indicating capture spot and fiducial spot positions.
 Only required if internet access is not available.
 		* - LoupeAlignment
 		  - Alignment file produced by the manual Loupe alignment step.
-		* - TargetPanel
-		  - Cloud bucket url for a target panel CSV for targeted gene expression analysis.

 	The sample sheet supports sequencing the same 10x channels across multiple flowcells.
 If a sample is sequenced across multiple flowcells, simply list it in multiple rows, with one flowcell per row.
 In the following example, we have 2 samples sequenced in two flowcells.